vuejs/vue-test-utils/docs/en/guides/getting-started.md

 const vm = wrapper.vm

 // To inspect the wrapper deeper just log it to the console
-// and your adventure with the `vue-test-utils` begins console.log(wrapper)
+// and your adventure with the Vue Test Utils begins console.log(wrapper)
 ```